-COBRA provides the same benefits as your employer-sponsored plan.
-COBRA limits you to 18 months of coverage, though.
-The exact COBRA eligibilty period depends on the qualifying event, such as whether you’re eligible for COBRA because you got laid off, had a legal separation or because your spouse died.
+COBRA provides the same benefits as your employer-sponsored plan, but you are limited to 18 months of coverage.
+The exact COBRA eligibility period depends on the qualifying event, such as whether you’re eligible for COBRA because you got laid off, had a legal separation or your spouse died.

-You can request an 18-month extension if you or a dependent is disabled.
-You can also request one if you face another qualifying event, such as a spouse’s death.
+You can request an 18-month extension if you or a dependent is disabled or if you face another qualifying event, such as a spouse’s death.
 In some cases, COBRA coverage can extend for 36 months.